dariofad/dariofad.github.io/_posts/2021-02-28-A_simple_way_to_collaborate_with_Python_developers_that_do_not_use_Emacs.md

 ### Python requirements and app execution

 At this point both the Emacs and non-Emacs users are working in the same venv.
-Thee only difference we have to keep in mind is that the Emacs user's venv is activated by default.
+The only difference we have to keep in mind is that the Emacs user's venv is activated by default.

 Now we have to provide a method to install Python requirements.
 To